StephShobiye/lwl-blog/_posts/2026-03-28-what-schools-must-do-aln-wales.md

 permalink: /2026/03/what-schools-must-do-aln-wales.html
 ---

-# What Schools Must Do When They Suspect ALN in Wales
-## A step-by-step guide based on the 2026 guidance update

 *Last updated: 28 March 2026 following Welsh Government guidance update*

 This article explains the current position in Wales only.
 The SEND system in England operates under a different legal framework.